Bollywood Fashion Watch for June 4: Jacqueline, Madhuri impress, Sonali not quite

 Do you religiously follow fashion and are always updated about what is going on where, and who is wearing what.
-Well, of you are a fashionista in your right and are interested about how things unfold in the fashion world then we have all the information you need.
+Well, if you are a fashionista in your own right and are interested about how things unfold in the fashion world then we have all the information you need.
 Celebrities, as always, are out donning gorgeous clothes and evoking envy and awe.
 While Jacqueline Fernandez looked trendy as ever, Madhuri Dixit looked gorgeous and might we add, ethereal in white.
-Sonali Bendre, however, disappointed quite a bit.
+Sonali Bendre, however, left us disappointed.

 To find out more on what’s ruling in the online fashion world, stay tuned to the updates we keep on adding throughout the day.